-A preliminary evaluation of removing SNF and GTCC waste from 12 shutdown sites was conducted.
+An updated preliminary evaluation of removing SNF and GTCC waste from 13 shutdown sites was conducted.
 The evaluation included characterization of the sites' inventories of SNF and GTCC waste, on-site conditions, and near-site transportation infrastructure and experience.
 Especially important in conducting the evaluation were site visits, through which information was obtained that would not otherwise have been available.
 Extensive photographs taken during the site visits proved to be particularly useful in documenting the current conditions at or near the sites.
 Additional conclusions from this evaluation include:

-- Although there are common aspects, each site has some unique features and/or conditions. - The 12 sites use SNF storage and transportation system designs from 4 different suppliers, including 9 different (horizontal and vertical) storage systems that would require use of 8 different transportation cask designs. - Although some regulatory actions will be required, SNF at 9 of the initial shutdown sites (Maine Yankee, Yankee Rowe, Connecticut Yankee, Humboldt Bay, Big Rock Point, Rancho Seco, Trojan, La Crosse, and Zion) is in licensed systems that can be transported, including a small amount of high-burnup fuel. - Each site indicated that 2-3 years of advanced time is required for its preparations. - Most sites have multiple transportation options, e.g., rail, barge, truck, as well as constraints and preferences.
+- The 13 sites use designs from 4 different suppliers involving 11 different (horizontal and vertical) dry storage systems that would require the use of 9 different transportation cask designs to remove the SNF and GTCC waste from the shutdown sites. - Each site has unique features and/or conditions. - Although some changes to transportation certificates of compliance will be required, the SNF at the initial 9 shutdown sites (Maine Yankee, Yankee Rowe, Connecticut Yankee, Humboldt Bay, Big Rock Point, Rancho Seco, Trojan, La Crosse, and Zion) is in dual purpose dry storage canisters that can be transported, including a small amount of high-burnup fuel. - Most sites indicated that 2-3 years of advance time would be required for its preparations before shipments could begin.
+Some sites could be ready in less time. - Most sites have more than one transportation option, e.g., rail, barge, or heavy haul truck, as well as constraints and preferences.